 What does this entail?
 Beyond conducting a data inventory, you should:

-• Update data inventory when onboarding new vendors, including details on what types of data they’ll have access to and their data protection measures.
+- Ensure you have onboarding processes for new vendors, including details on what types of data they’ll have access to and their data protection measures.

 Implementing privacy by design principles